 The only thing we can expect is that it evolves with time, like xAPI and cmi5, to meet the new demands of online learning.

-- What are the pros and cons of using SCORM?
+- What are the pros of using SCORM?

 The pros of SCORM include the following: course creators can create content once and share it across multiple platforms.
 They can switch from one platform to another without losing any content in transit.
 Learning data tracking and recording capability is another strong point of this standard.
 The only limitation of SCORM is that it can’t track informal and social learning like online games and discussion forums.